 At your in-person events, you may have found fun ways to surprise your attendees, whether a pop-up ice cream sundae bar at the end of the day, a performance by a local music group between sessions, or putting gift cards for local restaurants or shops under some attendees’ chairs during the keynote.

 But can you translate those elements into a virtual environment?
 Here are some ideas to consider:

 Snail mail.
 To get your attendees excited about the virtual meeting, consider mailing them a small package ahead of the event.
 It could include everything from blue-light-blocking glasses and headsets to coffee mugs and water bottles to crayons and Play-Doh.

-Or consider this idea from the Association of Equipment Manufacturers: To get people excited about their annual conference in November, AEM is hosting a virtual wine tasting later this month.
-Attendees can order a virtual tasting kit, and on the day of the event, a sommelier will take them through the tasting while participants network with one another.
+Or consider this idea from the Association of Equipment Manufacturers: Ahead of their annual conference in November, AEM hosted a virtual wine tasting.
+Attendees could order a virtual tasting kit, and on the day of the event, a sommelier took them through the tasting while participants networked with one another.
 You could also consider having one of your partners sponsor this type of promotion.

 Dance party.
 Are you one of the hundreds of thousands of people who have joined DJ D-Nice’s quarantine dance parties on Instagram during the pandemic?
 If so, you know how fun it is and how it has given people, including Oprah, a way to relax and feel connected during a time of isolation.

 Just as you would for your in-person meetings, carve out time for your virtual attendees to relax and hang out in your platform.
 Hiring a DJ to host a dance party for your association’s members could be just the way to do it.